jlmartin100/Healthcare-Data-Portfolio/README.md

 ### SQL: Exploratory Data Analysis
 **What diagnoses do we have in the dataset?
 How many patients fall in each?**

   There are ten diagnoses included in this dataset, with the three largest cohorts being Type 2 diabetes, hypertension, and lipidemias.

 **What is the baseline readmission rate?**

-  This patient sample has a readmission rate of 27%.
+  The entire patient sample has a readmission rate of 27%.

 **What is the breakdown by gender in the dataset?**

   The distribution is relatively even, with 49% female, 48% male, and 1% other.

 **What is the age distribution?**

   The distribution has a right skew toward older age, with the largest number of patients in the 70-79 age group at 3345 individuals.

 **What is the breakdown by admission type?**

   50% of patients were admitted via emergency, 30% as elective, and 19% as urgent.

 **What about data on prior admissions?**

   Roughly half of the patients in the sample have no prior admissions.
-The next largest group had 1 prior admission.
+The average number of prior admissions is 1.02.

 **What do we know about length of stay?**

   The weighted average length of stay for this sample is 4.98 days.

 **How about insurance type?**

   Private insurance covers 50% of the patients in this sample, and Medicare covers another 30%.
 The remaining patients are covered by Medicaid or are self-pay.

+**What else does the dataset tell us?**

+  The average number of medications for these patients is 25.09.
+The average number of lab procedures is 49.74.